berkeley-stat243/stat243-fall-2019/howtos/accessingUnixCommandLine.md

     https://msdn.microsoft.com/en-us/commandline/wsl/install_guide

-    For more detailed instructions, see the [other](./windowsAndLinux.md) help file.
+    For more detailed instructions, see the [Windows and Linux](./windowsAndLinux.md) tutorial.

 2. There's an older program called cygwin that provides a UNIX command-line interface.